Request a free quote Phone Icon

-Two popular methods of parts production are CNC machining and plastic injection molding.
+Two popular methods of parts production are computer numerical control (CNC) machining and plastic injection molding.
 Both methods are helpful for a wide array of industries, from healthcare to aeronautics, but they’re fundamentally different means of production from each other.

+While CNC machining uses a computer-controlled lathe to shape steel parts, injection molding creates plastic components through a heating and cooling process.
 The method you should use ultimately depends on your project’s scope and specifications.
-Some key things to consider when choosing a production method are your project’s cost, materials and timeframe.
+Some key things to consider when choosing a production method are your project’s cost, materials and time frames.

-CNC stands for “Computer Numerical Control.”
-Essentially, CNC machining is a computer-controlled method of manufacturing parts using a Computer-Aided Drawing (CAD) file and a rotating lathe.
+Essentially, CNC machining is a computer-controlled method of manufacturing parts using a Computer-Aided Design (CAD) file and a rotating lathe.
 It cuts away at the provided material to produce the desired shape.

 It is similar to 3D printing in that it is computer-controlled.
 However, 3D printing is an additive process, adding material to a space where it did not already exist.
 CNC machining involves cutting away from a block of material that already exists.